At Everybody Physiotherapy in Penrith we have an on-site 20 metre long and 1.7m deep Water Hydrotherapy pool (DWH).

 HOW MUCH DOES IT COST?

-Initial consultation is $90 this includes your individual program written by a physiotherapist and one on one session to teach you your water based program.
+The initial consultation is $120 with our Exercise Physiologist, they do an assessment on you and a one on one session to teach you your water based program.
 Pool entry fee is $12 once you are independent.
+We do offer Physio Aid visits if you are not confident doing your program alone, these are $30 each.
 Please contact us so that one of our friendly staff members can provide you with more information.
 The vast majority of private health funds offer rebates for Aquatic Physiotherapy treatments (although it's always best to check directly with your insurance provider).
 We have HICAPS facilities on-site, enabling us to process the health fund rebate on the spot for most major funds.

 DO YOU NEED TO BE ABLE TO SWIM TO DO HYDROTHERAPY?